Teksta versija

 [30 October 2008; 21 October 2010; 20 June 2019 / Amendment to Paragraph one shall come into force on 1 November 2019.
 See Paragraph 19 of Transitional Provisions]

-(4) If the value of the property of the State or derived public person other than a local government exceeds EUR 3500, the relevant audit commission of the State or derived public person, if such has been established, shall be notified of the auction thereof, but if the value of the property of a local government exceeds EUR 1400, an audit commission of the local government, if such has been established, shall be notified of the auction thereof.
+(4) If the value of the property of the State or derived public entity other than a local government exceeds EUR 3500, the relevant audit commission of the State or derived public entity, if such has been established, shall be notified of the auction thereof, but if the value of the property of a local government exceeds EUR 1400, an audit commission of the local government, if such has been established, shall be notified of the auction thereof.

-[22 June 2005; 30 October 2008; 21 October 2010; 8 July 2011; 12 September 2013; 20 June 2019]
+[22 June 2005; 30 October 2008; 21 October 2010; 8 July 2011; 12 September 2013; 20 June 2019; 12 October 2023]

 Section 12.
 The advertisement and the announcement shall indicate the following: